 Voice of America silenced for the first time in 83 years

 Since President Donald Trump issued his March 14 executive order that effectively began dismantling the Voice of America, the federally-funded broadcaster has lost almost all of its more than 360 million weekly global audience.
 Before the order, VOA produced nearly 2,400 hours of content each week across radio, television and digital — in 49 languages.
-Now, a skeleton crew is producing minimal content in just four languages.
+Now, a skeleton crew is producing minimal content in just five languages.
 The quantity and quality of the content is a shadow of what it was.
 Nearly all VOA journalists have either been fired or placed on administrative leave.
 Learn more

 Featured stories